sverweij/semver-try-require/README.md

 ## What's this then?
-A micro module that helps you to require modules that might not be there.
+A micro module that helps you to require (versions of) modules that might not be there.

-(Although this module actually works, is thoroughly tested and is useful in some situations the primary reason I publish it is to do some practice with npm things).
+> Although this module actually works, is thoroughly tested and is
+> useful in some situations the primary reason I publish it is to
+> do some practice with npm things.

 ## Example